kayanoke/anata/README.md

-# RPA script with only text file and image file
+# RPA script with only text and image file
 # ★★★★★★★★★
 # ★★★anata★★★
 # ★★★★★★★★★